 Generally speaking, Medicaid is better suited for nursing home care and VA pensions are better for home care or assisted living.

-There are many factors to consider when deciding from which program to seek assistance.
-While this comparison table offers a quick view, it is important to read the detailed Consideration Factors below to apply this information to one’s personal situation.
+There are many factors to consider when deciding on the best program for health care coverage.
+While this comparison table offers a quick overview, it is important to read the detailed consideration factors below to apply this information to one’s personal situation.

 Medicaid vs. VA Aid & Attendance Comparison Table